jenniesun/biostats-blog/index.md

 Once I have the model and learning criterion established, I can prepare the data and data loading process.
 The first step is to define the `transform` class where I define the input proprocessing desired for each input.
 In this case, I simply convert the data to a tensor and normalize the data about the precalculated mean and std of each channel in the training set.

-After unzipping the folders with the insect pictures and setting my file paths, the next step is to construct a `DataLoader`s for both the train and test `Datasest`.
+After unzipping the folders with the insect pictures and setting my file paths, the next step is to construct `DataLoader`s for both the train and test `Datasest`.
 The role of the `DataLoader` is to wrap an iterable around the dataset so that I can easily serve the data up in batches.
 This is where I set the batch size, and `shuffle` flag.
 Typically, training data is shuffuled to help with model convergence.

 ```
 # Define preprocessing